-Hike through old-growth forest, around freshwater lakes, saltwater marshes and ocean tidelands.
+Hike through old-growth forest or around freshwater lakes, saltwater marshes and ocean tidelands.
 Gape at the breathtaking views.
-Skippers, launch your boats from Baker Bay.
+Launch your boats from Baker Bay.
 Benson Beach is a popular clam-digging destination, and fishers love to set up on the North Jetty to catch salmon and crab.
-The beaches at Cape Disappointment also lure kite-fliers, sand castle-builders and those who love to walk and explore.
+The beaches at Cape Disappointment also lure kite-fliers, sand-castle builders and those who love to walk and explore.

 Don’t be surprised if you leave Cape Disappointment intrigued by its complex and multi-faceted history and enchanted by its legends and its vistas.
 This park will fill your senses and occupy your mind, and you will long to return.

-Cape Disappointment is a 1,882-acre camping park on the Long Beach Peninsula, fronted by the Pacific Ocean and looking into the mouth of the Columbia River.
+Cape Disappointment is a 2,023-acre camping park on the Long Beach Peninsula, fronted by the Pacific Ocean and looking into the mouth of the Columbia River.
 The park offers yurts, cabins and unique historic vacation homes to meet travelers’ diverse lodging needs.